 - 5.3 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
 Any capital expenditure above, which has not immediately been paid for, will increase the CFR.
-The CFR is reduced by the application of resources such as capital receipts, grants or charges to revenue. - 5.4 The adoption of IFRS16 in 2021/22 will have an impact on the CFR of this authority due to some leases being required to be recognised on the balance sheet.
-The work to identify these leases has not yet been completed and therefore the relevant values are not yet confirmed; however, there will be no new financial requirement to the authority as any identified underlying borrowing requirement resulting from this new classification will be met through voluntary Minimum Revenue Provision.
+The CFR is reduced by the application of resources such as capital receipts, grants or charges to revenue. - 5.4 The adoption of IFRS16 in 2022/23 will have an impact on the CFR of this authority due to some leases being required to be recognised on the balance sheet.
+The work to identify these leases has not yet been finalised and therefore the relevant values are not yet confirmed, however there will be no new financial requirement to the authority since this will be met through voluntary Minimum Revenue Provision (see below), which would be equivalent in value to the existing budgetary provision.